 Children in Reception, Year 1 and Year 2 are entitled to a free school meal as part of the Government’s Universal Infant Free School Meal initiative.
 Free school meals may also be provided for your children if you receive benefits, for example income support or child tax credit.
-More information about eligibity for free school meals can be found here.

 All meals, including free ones, need to be ordered online in advance by midnight the day before.